MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 > The following defines authority while on-site, unless overridden by another sub-section stated in this document.

-Regulations Personnel ranking "Regulations Official" or higher → Security Personnel within any division → Regulations Personnel → Security Personnel → Personnel ranking CL-5 → Personnel not yet listed
+Regulations Personnel ranking "Regulations Official" or higher → Security Personnel within any division → Regulations Personnel → Security Personnel → Executive Personnel → Personnel not yet listed

 *a) Authority of personnel ranking CL-O can be overridden by members of the Department of Operations ranking Senior Agent or above, given said personnel is, without reasonable doubt, going rogue or attempting to or succeeding in, causing harm to QLRC and it's operations or personnel.*